live-keys/livekeys/CONTRIBUTING.md

 Live CV is split into 3 sections:

- * the application itself containing the editor and viewer
+ * **the application** containing the visual elements and the runtime types
- * lcvlib library, which all Live CV plugins link to.
-It contains the main components that provide a link between Open CV and qml
+ * **the editor** containing components for projects and editing
- * the plugins or modules, containing computer vision plugins that can be imported in Live CV (lcvcore, lcvimgproc, ...)
+ * **the plugins** containing the plugins you can import, some of which can also be linked to as libraries in ordeer to provide common transferable types.

 ## QML Components From c++